EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/03-Project-requirements.md

 ### How our features became requirements
   - **Camera**: The telescope needs to observe and record visual data of celestial objects, meaning that a camera that can record the night sky is needed for this project.
 To better fit the needs of the user, our team will experiment with other features for the camera, such as low-light filters and built-in storage.
   - **Motor**: Motors are required to rotate the camera to be able to observe and track celestial objects.
-  - **WI-FI Connectivity**: Wi-fi will be implemented in this project to remotely transmit data recorded by the camera to the user.
-An app, website, or other piece of software would need to be designed so that the user can easily access the data as well as send commands to the telescope.
+  - **WI-FI Connectivity**: Wi-fi will be implemented in this project to transmit data recorded by the camera to the user remotely.
+An app, website, or other piece of software would need to be designed so that users can easily access the data and send commands to the telescope.
   - **User Interface**: The automated telescope will have a physical user interface so that it can be set up and operated by the user without an internet connection.
 This would include components such as an on and off switch, LCD screen, and LEDs.
   - **Housing**: To protect the telescope from outside elements, a housing will need to be modeled and built around the features listed above.